 - 5 Teachers of the Deaf and Hard of Hearing

 - LaFollette offers American Sign Language as a foreign language up to level 4.

-  - Sennett Middle & Glendale Elementary incorporate signs around the schools, and it is typical for classrooms that have an interpreter in them to teach sign skills to the hearing students.
+- Sennett Middle & Henderson Elementary incorporate signs around the schools, and it is typical for classrooms that have an interpreter in them to teach sign skills to the hearing students.

 The Early Childhood Special Education program provides administrative leadership and oversight for all aspects of the District’s Early Childhood Special Education (ECSE) program, including supervision and evaluation of ECSE staff, Child Find activities, professional development planning for ECSE staff, and the provision of related services.
 All children deserve a quality childhood so they become joyful, lifelong learners, active contributors to healthy communities, and productive members of society.
 The goal of the Madison Metropolitan School District Early Childhood Special Education program is to provide comprehensive screening to children ages 3-5, to evaluate children using multiple assessment measures and thus implement quality Special Education services to children who qualify for Special Education in a variety of natural environments, including Preschool Community Childcare Services.

 For more information go to the WI DPI website: Early Childhood Special Education